 Does it Work for Teams?

-If you want multiple employees to collaborate on your designs, that quickly narrows down your list.
+If you’re just designing a garden, you can probably get by with a single user.
+But if you want multiple employees to collaborate on larger designs, that quickly narrows down your list.

 VectorWorks probably offers the most collaboration options out of any professional landscape design software on the market.
 However, the list of collaborative features for each piece of software is changing all the time, so be sure to ask a sales rep about their exact feature seat if team collaboration is important to you.